-"Good moral character,[…] has been interpreted as meaning character which measures up to the standards of average citizens of the community in which the applicant resides, and thus does not necessarily require the highest degree of moral excellence.
-Good moral character has not been a static term since the standards of a community often change with the passage of time.
+Good moral character,[…] has been interpreted as a meaning character which measures up to the standards of average citizens of the community in which the applicant resides, and thus does not necessarily require the highest degree of moral excellence.
+A good moral character has not been a static term since the standards of a community often change with the passage of time.

 Further, one needs to demonstrate a good moral character over a statutory period required by law.
 Usually, it is five years, but the statutory period depends on the applicant's eligibility criteria for the citizenship application.
-However, it does not mean that the immigration authorities cannot consider conduct and subsequent reformation that occurred prior to the statutory period.
+However, it does not mean that the immigration authorities cannot consider the conduct and subsequent reformation that occurred prior to the statutory period.

-In short, the good moral character requirement should be considered by applicants very seriously, and when in doubt, the applicants should seek help of an experienced immigration attorney.
+In short, the good moral character requirement should be considered by applicants very seriously, and when in doubt, the applicants should seek the help of an experienced immigration attorney.

-US citizenshiplawyer: Author: Alena Shautsova
+US citizenshiplawyer: Author: USA Immigration lawyer Alena Shautsova

-US citizenshiplawyer: Author: Citizenship attorney Alena Shautsova
+US citizenshiplawyer: Author: U.S. Citizenship and Naturalization Attorney Alena Shautsova

-US citizenshiplawyer: Author: Citizenship Attorney Alena Shautsova
+US citizenshiplawyer: Author: NYC Immigration Citizenship Lawyer Alena Shautsova